 I didn’t discover cherries until last year.
-My only experience with them had been when my grandmother would ruin a perfectly good cheesecake by topping it with whole can full of canned cherries.
+My only experience with them had been when my grandmother would ruin a perfectly good cheesecake by topping it with a whole can full of canned cherries.
 My grandfather loved it.
 I loathed it, and it put me off what cherries really tasted like.
 I disliked the texture in cherry pies, too.

-I’ve always loved them as a dehydrated snack in trail mix or granola (try this amazing pumpkin granola with your dehydrated cherries!), but could never learn to love the only way I’d ever had them – overly processed.
+I’ve always loved them as a dehydrated snack in trail mix or granola (try this amazing pumpkin granola with your dehydrated cherries!), but could never learn to love them the only way I’d ever had them – overly processed.

 But last year, Aldi’s had them on sale, so I bought them for my son to try out.
 He loves everything – he’s like Mikey.
 Watching how much he loved them, I decided to give them a second try, and fell in LOVE!